Kant, Kyrgyzstan

 Kant (Кант) is a town in the Chüy Valley of northern Kyrgyzstan, some 20 km east of Bishkek.
 It is the administrative center of the Ysyk-Ata District (formerly Kant District).
 Its population was 22,617 in 2021.
 Kant was established in 1928.

 The Kyrgyz word for sugar is "kant", and the city received its name when a sugar plant was built there in the 1930s (it is an often repeated myth that the town was named after the German philosopher Immanuel Kant).

 Kant is an industrial and service center.
 Among notable local enterprises is the Abdysh Ata Brewery, whose products are well known throughout Kyrgyzstan.

-It is also known for its medical institute which is famous by the name of Asian Medical Institute (AsMI).
-One of best institute of Kyrgyzstan in the field of medicine.
+It is also known for its famous medical institute by the name of Asian Medical Institute (AsMI).

 During the Soviet era, Kant and its surrounding area were home to many ethnic Germans who had been forcibly relocated to Central Asia in 1941 from the Volga region when the Volga German Autonomous Soviet Socialist Republic was abolished.
 Most left for Germany during the 1990s and after the demise of the Soviet Union when the factories where they had worked shut down.
 Several other nearby settlements, such as Luxemburg and Bergtal, still carry their German names, but retain only very small remnants of their Volga German and Russian Mennonite founders.